Xilinx/Embedded-Design-Tutorials/docs/Performance/SPA-UG/docs/A-performance-checklist.md

 # Performance Checklist

-The goal of this appendix is to provide you with a checklist of items to consider when evaluating the performance of your Zynq®-7000 SoC design.
-This should by no means be considered an exhaustive list, but instead a starting point for things to look out for and possible "gotchas" that are not easy to find.
-The Vitis™ IDE can also be a helpful tool in evaluating your system performance, and some of its features and benefits are also highlighted here.
+The goal of this appendix is to provide you with a checklist of items to consider when evaluating the performance of your Zynq 7000 SoC design.
+This should by no means be considered an exhaustive list, but instead a starting point for things to look out for and possible issues that are not easy to find.
+The Vitis IDE can also be a helpful tool in evaluating your system performance, and some of the  features and benefits are also highlighted here.

 - **Use SPM:** SPM is ideal for investigating system performance without any reliance on prior hardware design work or knowledge.